1. Entrepreneurs, Families, & Retirees

 I’ll always remember a popular phrase down here that Stacey quoted to me when I first moved to Tamarindo.
 The saying is, “Costa Rica is a place where you will find the ‘Wanted’….. and the Unwanted”.

-Not long after having that conversation… I remember following up her thought by sharing with her that I often feel like we live in “The Land of the misfit toys” (ref.
-Rudolf claymation movie) What I meant by that saying is that Tamarindo seems to be one of those places where many people come when they feel that they are a “mis – fit” to the places they are coming from.
-They just don’t feel they fit in any more in the community or situation they left behind, and they are here looking to reorient in a new direction.
-Many who come here are transitioning out of situations like- divorce, broken families, death of a loved one, a season personal crisis… and they are looking for a new beginning.
+Not long after having that conversation… I remember following up her thought by sharing with Stacey that I often feel like we live in “The Land of the misfit toys” (ref.
+Rudolf claymation movie) And I don’t mean this in a derogatory way… let me explain.
+What I meant is… Tamarindo seems to be one of those places where many people come when they feel that they are a “mis – fit” to the places they were in before coming to Costa Rica.
+They just didn’t feel that they fit into the community or situation they left behind, and now they are here looking to get a fresh start and find a new sense of purpose and direction in life.
 Many are come with deep wounds and broken pasts … just trying to make a new life for themselves.
+Many who come here are transitioning out of situations like- divorce, broken families, death of a loved one, a season personal crisis… and they are looking for a new beginning. .

-And while living among the wanted, the unwanted and the broken can make ministry pretty challenging at times… it also presents a pretty awesome opportunity to be available for and care for hurting people.
-Please pray that God would use our community of faith as an agent of truth, grace, peace and healing in people’s lives…. ultimately leading people to Him.
+So, in Tamarindo, we often find ourselves ministering to the wanted, the unwanted, and the broken.
+This can be pretty challenging at times… but it also presents a pretty awesome opportunity to be available for and care for hurting people.
+Please pray that God would empower our community of faith share God’s love, truth & grace with others in a way that brings life, healing and salvation in people’s lives.